 Support the values of the eBay community

-Make sure your listing follows our guidelines.
-If it doesn't, it may be removed, and your buying and selling privileges could be limited.
+Make sure your listings and products follow our guidelines.
+If they don't, they may be removed, and your buying and selling privileges could be limited.

 Prohibited and restricted items